wspeerbrecker/testgithub/README.md

 # testgithub
-used to test the features of github
+This is a repository to practice and test the features of github.